lostfictions/bort/README.md

 or Discord account via OAuth) but that's a bit ambitious for a hobby project designed for sharing funny gifs and making bad rhymes.

-`npm start` will start the bot, or use `npm run dev` to spin up a command line interface for testing.
+`npm start` will start the bot in production mode.
+Use `npm run dev` if you want to run online but restart on any change, or `npm run cli` to spin up a command line interface for testing that will restart on any change.

 bort is written in typescript, and compilation artifacts are committed (to simplify push-to-deploy-style scenarios; may be revisited in the future). run